Celsorious/Online_meeting_detection/README.md

 # Online_meeting_detection
 ![image2](https://user-images.githubusercontent.com/95103811/217067436-ee1c9319-b0db-4db5-a71d-d523c57d06ed.jpeg)

-With the rise of teleworking, surely it has happened to many of us that someone entered the room when we are meeting.
-To solve this problem I have developed a project that based on three variables determines if we are fulfilling ourselves or not.
+With the rise of teleworking, surely it has happened to many of us that someone entered the room when we are in a online meeting.
+To solve this problem I have developed a project that based on three variables determines if we are in a meeting or not.

 These are: